The name of this organization shall be Arizona Court Reporters Association.

 All provisions of the previous bylaws of the Association are hereby replaced by the provisions hereof.

 The Board of Directors shall adopt a conflict-of-interest policy applicable to all Board members.

 The invalidity of any provision of these Bylaws shall not affect the other provisions hereof, and in such event these Bylaws shall be construed in all respects as if such invalid provision were omitted.

-In the context of this document, any reference to verbatim reporting, court reporter, or reporter refers to that reporting technology by stenographic machine.
+In the context of this document, any reference to verbatim reporting, court reporter, or reporter refers to that reporting technology by stenographic machine and/or voicewriting methodologies.